Move over Snapchat. Here are seven apps every college student needs, addressing everything from sexual assault to drunk driving to suicide prevention.

 Mindoula lets you track your mental health over time through a confidential quiz.
 You’ll find out if you’re at risk for depression, anxiety, post-traumatic stress disorder or bipolar disorder, and how to get help if you are.

-Operation Reach Out was created for the military, but it works to address suicide among college students too.
-Use it to connect to national suicide prevention hotlines or to friends you’ve designated to help you in times of trouble.
-You can also use the app to get information on how to handle suicidal thoughts that you or others might be experiencing.
+A variety of apps are available to connect to connect to national suicide prevention hotlines or to friends you’ve designated to help you in times of trouble.
+You can also use these apps to get information on how to handle suicidal thoughts that you or others might be experiencing.

 Similar app: Just in Case (implemented at the campus-wide level.
 Ask your college to get on board if they don’t already have it.)